-Epimedium ‘Sweetheart’ has gorgeous deep pink and white flowers and they open in loose sprays above and below the foliage.
-The soft green leaves have a mahogany border that gives the plant a nice accent, turning green in summer.
-An evergreen that thrives in a shady spot.
-Highly recommended.
+Epimedium 'Sweetheart' flowers open in loose sprays above and below the foliage.
+The soft green leaves have a mahogany border that gives the plant a nice accent.
+The leaves turn all green in summer.

 Epimediums are good for planting beneath trees, in shaded borders, as shady ground covers or in well cared for pots.
 They are dry tolerant and surprisingly tough.